Get my No-Sew Moonlight ornament pattern FREE.

 For my ornament, I used a bunch of pearly buttons in pink, ivory, white, and a few almost black ones.
 I also used some pink and champagne glass pearls, clear seed beads, some pearl head pins, and some straight pins.
 I used a 2 1/2″ Styrofoam ball for the base, about 10″ of trim for the hanger, and glue.
 (My favorite glue, as always: Beacon’s 3-in-1 Craft Glue.)

-Use the pearl head pins and straight pins to hold the buttons into the styrofoam.
+Use the pearl head pins and straight pins to hold the buttons into the Styrofoam.
 Since the straight pins will go right through the holes in the center of the buttons, stick a seed bead on first.
-This’ll keep the button from slipping right off of the pin.
+This willll keep the button from slipping right off of the pin.
 Dip the ends of the pins into a little glue before sticking them into the foam.

 Put a seed bead on the pin

-(Holy horrifying nails!
+(Holy horrifying nails Batman!
 Sheesh, if my nails get any ickier, I’ll never have a future husband to feel sorry for.)

 So, just keep adding buttons, overlapping them a little in some places.